ppy/osu-wiki/wiki/Glossary/en.md

 Recalc is a command under the `Timing` header of the editor screen.

-Usage of this is suggested after a [BPM](/wiki/bpm) change is made, if the beatmap already has sliders.
+Usage of this is suggested after a [BPM](#bpm) change is made, if the beatmap already has sliders.
 This command will automatically adjust the length of every slider in the beatmap to the new BPM.
 If used, it is important, especially if a large change in BPM has been made, to check every slider and adjust its length manually, where necessary.

 ### Resnap

-A pair of commands under the `Timing` header of the [editor](/wiki/editor) screen.
+A pair of commands under the `Timing` header of the [editor](/wiki/beatmap_editor) screen.
 One of which applies to the entire [beatmap](/wiki/beatmap) and the other to the current timing section (if the beatmap has only one timing section, both commands are the same).

 Usage is suggested when there has been a change in offset and/or BPM, after objects have been placed.
 This command will automatically reposition all objects on the timeline so that they fall on the closest beat division your snap divisor allows.
-If used, it is important, especially if a large change in BPM and/or offset has been made, to check every object and adjust its position on the [timeline](/wiki/timeline) manually, where necessary.
+If used, it is important, especially if a large change in BPM and/or offset has been made, to check every object and adjust its position on the [timeline](/wiki/Beatmap_Editor/Timelines) manually, where necessary.

 ### Restricted Mode

-A state automatically applied to accounts that are suspected to breaking the [TOS](/legal/terms).
-Submitted scores of gameplay are not allowed publicly displayed.
+A state automatically applied to accounts that are suspected of breaking the [Terms of Service](/legal/terms).
+Submitted scores of gameplay will be hidden from the leaderboards.

-For more info, see [What is "restricted" mode, exactly?](/wiki/Help_Center#what-is-"restricted"-mode,-exactly?).
+For more info, see [What is "restricted" mode, exactly?](/wiki/Help_Centre#restriction).

 ### RSI